 Join us Saturday, June 6, 2020 to see how far you can hike in a day!
 We will have marked routes where you can hike from 1 to 27.5 miles all on the Twin Valley Trail.
 All routes will be in Germantown MetroPark, Twin Creek MetroPark and on the TVT Connector Trail.
-This event is FREE and open to the public thanks to our generous sponsors.
+This event is FREE and open to the public thanks to our generous sponsors and donors.

 Download, complete and sign this registration form.
 Bring it with you and drop it off at the Registration Area.
 Blank registration forms will also be available at the Registration Area.